A Guide to French Pronunciation

 As with learning the pronunciation of any language, it is important to spend a lot of time listening.

-I will often start a language by listening to simple stories, simple beginner content, 20 or 30 or more times.
+I will often start a language by listening to simple stories, like the mini-stories on LingQ which we have in French, simple beginner content, 20 or 30 or more times.
 In the case of Greek, I have listened to 60, four-minute mini-stories an average of 40 times each.
 It is much easier to pronounce well after you have had intensive exposure to the sounds of a new language.

 I remember once putting a recording of myself speaking Russian on a language learning forum.
 I thought I wasn’t doing too badly, but I was thoroughly criticized and ridiculed by others.
 Give yourself a chance.
 Get plenty of exposure to the sounds of French before you worry about how well you can pronounce.

 Active listening should always be an important part of any pronunciation improving strategy, throughout your learning period, even as an advanced speaker.
 I know that after listening to audiobooks in French, my pronunciation improves.
 Nowadays it is easy to find audio material on subjects of interest.
 Even after you graduate from beginner texts, you should continue enjoying the language through lots of listening.
 It will continue to help you improve your French pronunciation.

 Part of what makes French so attractive to listen to is the nasal sounds.
 There are four of them:

 1. vin, pain, peindre

 2. cent, sens, quand

 Nowadays the use of the fourth nasal sound–un, brun, Verdun–is in decline.
 That sound is often made in the same way as the first, vin-pin-peindre.